proksee-project/proksee-cmd/docs/developer/assemble.md

 ## AssemblyEvaluator

-Evaluates the quality of assembles.
-Many of the functions for this class are static.
-Namely, the functions that compare assembly values and create an output string.
-However, the .evaluate() function, which in turn calls QUAST, requires am AssemblyEvaluator object to be instantiated.
-The decision for not making this function static is because there is a lot of parameters to provide QUAST and several outputs that would need to be returned.
-Encapsulating all this information into an object makes organizing and passing data much easier.
+An abstract class used to evaluatee the quality of assembles.
+The .evaluate() function, which returns an Evaluation object, is used to evaluate the assemblies and must be implemented by classes implementing this abstract class.
+Currently, HeuristicEvaluator and MachineLearningEvaluator implement this abstract class.

 ## AssemblyQuality